The Universal File Opener (UFO) is a Google Chrome extension. It enhances the Google Drive and AODocs experience by allowing you to:

 .ahk .bat .cmd .com .csh .exe .ksh .lnk .msc .msi .ps1 .py .reg .scr .sh

-Important: This is not an exhaustive list and the notification could appear for all types of executable files.
+Important: This is not an exhaustive list.
+The notification may appear for other types of executable files.

 Using Adobe Acrobat Reader DC with UFO

-The current folder of the file you are editing is not selected by default, so it will require you to navigate and select the "Local Storage" location every time you save a document.
+When you save a PDF file after making changes, Adobe Acrobat Reader DC may prompt you to specify where you want to save the file.
+If the current folder of the file you are editing is not selected by default, you need to navigate and specify the location every time you save a document.

-This is a default behavior of Adobe Acrobat Reader DC and it is not related the UFO (you would get the same prompt for any file you edit locally).
+This is a default behavior of Adobe Acrobat Reader DC.
+It isn't related to UFO - you get the same prompt when you save a file locally without using UFO.

 Editing files with external references

-This use case is not supported by UFO at the moment, so you will get errors when trying to open such files that were created with external references.
+This use case is not currently supported by UFO, so you get errors if you try to open files that were created with external references.